 Getting Rid of Dog Hair In My Home Seemed Impossible—Until I Tried the ChomChom Roller

-We tested this pet hair removal product with more than 110,000 reviews on Amazon.
-Here's why it's totally worth the hype.
+We tested this pet hair removal product with more than 133,000 ratings on Amazon.
+Here's why it's totally worth the hype—even after one year of use.

 There’s so much I love about Ryker, my hound/pit mix.
 I love how sweet-natured and playful he is, how he howls with delight when he’s excited, and how he never passes up the chance to cuddle on the couch.
 All around, he’s a phenomenal dog that I’m incredibly lucky to have.
 But there is one thing I wish I could change: how much he sheds.